 Note: Completion of the COPD Action Plan, if applicable, is included in these payments.

 The CDM incentive is claimed through a fee code.
-APP contract physicians are also eligible for the incentive and are paid by cheque twice a year based on their aggregate shadow billings.
+APP contract physicians are also eligible for the incentive and are paid by cheque based on their aggregate shadow billings.

 Qualifying chronic diseases